hollomancer/counterinsurgency/metanation/spec.md

 METANATION GAME DIFFERENCES
 * Games taking place in the Metanation have a higher difficulty level, and will share the world condition from the previous player's playthrough.
 A player will never be assigned a game based off of one of their own previous playthroughs.
 * Metanation games allow you to use your previous team, unlocking new content that can only be taken on by a team with a high skill level.
 * Metanation games give you Metanation events.
 * Metanation games allow you to select your team from characters that you have already completed a game with.
+  * This will spawn Second-Tour events for individual soldiers.

 METANATION EVENTS
 Depending on the month, a group of events will be unlocked based on the condition of the Metanation as a whole.

 PRESTIGE
 Your selected unit gains Prestige for every Metanation game you complete victoriously.
-Prestige can be redeemed for ingame and non-ingame rewards.
+Prestige unlocks new content and furthers the plot of Metanation.